 Our services are completely free — no strings attached.
 Learn what to expect when you get help from Dollar For.

-If you don’t qualify for financial assistance, you can still lower your hospital bill with the help of a negotiation service.
+If you don’t qualify for financial assistance, you can still lower your hospital bill.
+You can try to negotiate on your own, or with the help of a negotiation service.
+Here are two we recommend:

-Note: Goodbill is a for-profit company.
-Dollar For refers patients who aren’t eligible for financial assistance to Goodbill.
-We believe their service is a reasonable, risk-free, lower-cost option to help patients crush medical bills.
+Note: Goodbill and Resolve are for-profit companies.
+We believe their services are reasonable, risk-free, lower-cost options to help patients crush medical bills.

 - Patients Rising helps connect patients to the services they need.
 They will listen with care and compassion to your needs and help you find an organization that specializes in addressing your specific concern.
 They will give you websites and phone numbers to key problem-solving agencies, and share proven solutions.
 Call 800-685-2654 or check out their online resource hub now.